tillmonjesse/fighting-game/README.md

 	- when setting the controls for up the character must be touching the ground and having a negative velocity as the value to the movement
 - when in the air if you press down the player character will come down to the ground faster
 	- adding negative velocity to the down key

+## NPC

+- Will add both enemies and friendly NPC's
+ - enemies will be able to cause damage to the player with different degrees of attacks.
+All of the attacts will stun or push the player back.
+The lighter the attack the less amount of time the palayer will have to react and the harder the attack there will be a longer wind up time.
+ - friendly NPC's won't attack or respond to player attacks.
+They will either have dialog or sell the the player helpful items
+ 	- enemies will be objects that can collide with the player.
+The player and the enemies will have mass that will beable to push the player with enough speed and vice versa
+ 	-